ictnlp/DiSeg/README.md

 > **[Shaolei Zhang](https://zhangshaolei1998.github.io/), Yang Feng**

-Source code for our ACL 2023 paper "[End-to-End Simultaneous Speech Translation with Differentiable Segmentation](https://aclanthology.org/2023.findings-acl.485.pdf)"
+Source code for our ACL 2023 paper "[End-to-End Simultaneous Speech Translation with Differentiable Segmentation](https://aclanthology.org/2023.findings-acl.485.pdf)". **Differentiable Segmentation (DiSeg)** is a technique that adaptively segments speech into word-level segments.
+DiSeg learns to segment from the underlying model in an unsupervised manner.

 ![DiSeg](./DiSeg.png)